-- Working with numbers test.
+- Working with Numbers Test.
 This is a timed test that lasts 45 minutes.
-Wholetime firefighters need to be able to make basic mathematical calculations, e.g. for interpreting gauges or calculating how much hose is needed at a fire.
-This test will examine these abilities. - Understanding information test.
+Firefighters need to be able to make basic mathematical calculations, e.g. for interpreting gauges or calculating how much hose is needed at a fire.
+This test will examine these abilities. - Understanding Information Test.
 This is a timed test that lasts 30 minutes.
-It assesses your ability to understand and interpret the type of written information that you may commonly come across as a wholetime firefighter. - Situational awareness and problem solving test.
+It assesses your ability to understand and interpret the type of written information that you may commonly come across as a Firefighter.

+- Situational Awareness and Problem Solving Test.
 This is a timed test that will last 35 minutes.
 This test is designed to assess your ability to ensure the safety of yourself and others and your ability to use information to solve problems.

-More information about the format of the written tests and what they measure is given in the practice section (sections 4-6 of this booklet).
-The tests have been designed to be highly relevant to the work of wholetime firefighters.
-They use scenarios and questions that reflect the type of activities and decisions that wholetime firefighters may need to make on a routine basis.
-Whilst realistic and relevant to the wholetime firefighter role no specific knowledge or experience of being a wholetime firefighter is required to complete the tests.
+More information about the format of the tests and what they measure is given in the practice section (Sections 4-6 of this booklet).
+The tests have been designed to be highly relevant to the work of Firefighters.
+They use scenarios and questions that reflect the type of activities and decisions that Firefighters may need to make on a routine basis.
+Each test has been fully trialled and tested, and your performance will be compared to a large group of comparable Firefighter applicants.
+Whilst realistic and relevant to the Firefighter role no specific knowledge or experience of being a Firefighter is required to complete the tests.
 You will not be at a disadvantage if you do not have this knowledge or experience.

-Each test is assessed separately, but will be looked at together to form an overall measure of your suitability to become a wholetime firefighter.
+The tests are being used as they provide objective, fair and relevant information on the key Personal Qualities and Attributes (PQAs) needed to become a successful Firefighter.
+Each test is assessed separately, but will be looked at together to form an overall measure of your suitability to become a Firefighter.

-The tests are paper based and you will be given full instructions on how to complete each one before you take each test.
-An administrator will also be present at the testing session and will guide you on each stage of the process.
-At the beginning of each test there will be example questions to check that you have understood the instructions and to make sure you feel comfortable taking the test.
+The tests are paper based and you will be given full instructions on how to complete one each before you take each test.
+An Administrator will also be present at the testing session and will guide you on each stage of the process.
+At the beginning of each assessment there will be example questions to check that you have understood the instructions and to make sure you feel comfortable taking the test.

-To help you prepare, sections 4-6 of this booklet include examples of the instructions as you will see them on the actual tests.
+To help you prepare, Sections 4-6 of this booklet include examples of the instructions as you will see them on the actual tests.

-Section Two: Preparing for the assessments
+Section Two: Preparing for the tests

-There are a number of things you can do to help you prepare to take the wholetime firefighter written assessments.
+There are a number of things you can do to help you prepare to take the Retained Firefighter Ability Tests.
 We suggest you set aside some time to undertake the preparation described below.

-General preparation
+General Preparation

-Ensure that you are comfortable with the administrative arrangements that have been made for you, if you are not, raise any concerns with Recruitment.
+Ensure that you are comfortable with the administrative arrangements that have been made for you, if you are not, raise any concerns with the Recruitment Team.